Bodhinaut/morning_routine/pycharm.md

 Local history is always enabled.
 To view it for a file or a folder, bring up Local History by selecting VCS | Local History | Show History.
 Here you can review the changes, revert them or create a patch.

 ---

+**Step 10.
+Remote development**

+With PyCharm, one can use project interpreters located remotely.
+In the Settings/Preferences dialog (Ctrl+Alt+S), choose the page Project Interpreter, then click artwork studio icons logcat toolbar settings), and select Add :

+py add interpreter
+You can add and configure the following remote interpreters:

+SSH
+Vagrant
+Docker
+Docker Composer
+First, you can deploy your local applications to some remote server.
+To learn about deployment servers, refer to the section Configuring Synchronization with a Web Server.
+Having deployed an application, you can run, debug and test it remotely.
+PyCharm also helps you compare local and remote folders, and synchronize the local copy with that deployed on the server.

+---